-Dental Problems Cause Very Poor Self Image for Kids
+Dental Troubles Lead To Negative Self Image for Kids

-Poor dental health has an adverse impact on kids’ all around health and psychological well being.
+Bad oral health has a negative influence on kids’ all around health and psychological well being.

-Anxiety and depression in children may be the consequence of a poor self-image as well as self-esteem caused by dental issues, for instance:
+Depression and anxiety in kids may be the result of a poor self-image in addition to self-esteem brought on by dental issues, for instance:

 • cracked teeth